Yongsan District: Demographics

 Since the establishment of a foreign community in Yongsan in the late 19th century, the area has been known as the most multicultural district in the city.
 This moniker was due in no small part to the presence of the Yongsan Garrison.
 However, other establishments such as the Seoul Central Mosque have had a huge effect on the culture and demographic nature of the district.
 According to statistics from the Yongsan district office, the foreign community has been increasing every year since 2015, when the total number of foreign residents was 19,078.
 As of 2020, it was 21,067.

 Politics and government

 The headquarters of the Korean Ministry of National Defense (MND) are located in Yongsan, in between the northern and southern sections of Yongsan Garrison, close to Samgakji station.

-On March 20, 2022, South Korea's President-elect Yoon Suk-yeol announced that he would take office on May 10 of the same year in the Ministry of National Defense building in Yongsan District, Seoul.
+Currently, the official residence and executive office of the President of South Korea is in Yongsan, occupying the building formerly known as the Ministry of National Defense Building.
+The Presidential office and residence, as well as other related agencies, were moved from the Blue House in Jongno District in 2022, during the term of President Yoon Suk-Yeol.